All Episodes

 There's no way.

-Trump was an outsider who found his way in, and everyone on both sides colluded to prevent him from having any meaningful impact on our country.
+Trump was an outsider who found his way in and everyone on both sides colluded to prevent him from having any meaningful impact on our country.

-I mean, they're he's constantly facing litigation, investigations.
+I mean, he's constantly facing litigation, investigations.

-Yeah, he's he's he's fucked.
+Yeah, he's fucked.

 He's fucked forever.

-Yeah, I mean, he'll be fine, but it's it's just gonna he's always gonna be fighting, it's gonna suck until he dies.
+Yeah, I mean, he'll be fine, but he's always going to be fighting.

 And when you see what they've done to ravage the legacy of everything he's built and everything he's done in his life, it's one of the most accomplished, regardless of how he got there.